Key Takeaways

 Oklahoma-Specific Rules That Affect Value

 Several Oklahoma statutes directly impact what your case is worth.
-Under 23 O.S. § 13, Oklahoma follows modified comparative negligence — your damages are reduced by your percentage of fault, and if you are 51% or more at fault, you recover nothing.
+Under 23 O.S. §§ 13–14, Oklahoma follows modified comparative negligence — your damages are reduced by your percentage of fault, and if you are more than 50% at fault, you recover nothing.
 This means liability disputes are not abstract legal arguments; they directly determine how much money you take home.

 Oklahoma's minimum liability insurance requirement under 47 O.S. § 7-204 is just $25,000 per person and $50,000 per accident.
 If the at-fault driver carries only minimum coverage, your recovery may be capped regardless of actual damages — unless you have uninsured/underinsured motorist coverage on your own policy.

 For cases involving serious injuries, understanding how pain and suffering damages are calculated in Oklahoma is essential.
-Oklahoma does not cap non-economic damages in most personal injury cases (unlike some states), but jurors still need a framework for putting a dollar figure on intangible losses.
+Current Oklahoma law generally caps noneconomic damages at $500,000 for post-September 1, 2025 injuries unless the case qualifies for a statutory exception, including permanent severe physical injury or heightened misconduct.
 The strength of your medical documentation — and the gap between the first 72 hours after a crash and your long-term treatment — often determines whether those numbers are persuasive.

 Getting a Real Valuation